Where to Stay in Tokyo for the First Time (What I Wished I Knew)

 Cerulean Tower Tokyo Hotel

-Tokyo Station Area – Best for Easy Transport
+Tokyo Station Area – For Easy Arrivals and Departures

 Who the Tokyo Station Area Is Best For